Vatajankoski optimizes Kankaanpää district heating system with Gradyent's real-time Digital Twin

 One of the main concerns from Vatajankoski was understanding if the expansion would result in any bottlenecks.
 By simulating the pressures, flows, and temperatures in the whole network, the Digital Twin was able to show that the expansion would not result in any bottlenecks.

-Exploiting waste heat and introducing E-boilers
+Utilizing waste heat and introducing E-boilers

-Additionally, Vatajankoski was looking to study the economical and operational effects of exploiting waste heat from a data centre and introducing E-boilers.
+Additionally, Vatajankoski was looking to study the economical and operational effects of exploiting waste heat from a data center and introducing E-boilers.
 Gradyent's Digital Twin was able to quickly analyse the economic impact of different dispatch strategies, showing that the new sources could reduce operating costs by 43%.

 Share this article